digital-asset/daml-finance/README.md

 The [Daml Finance documentation](https://digital-asset.github.io/daml-finance/) provides a number of options to get started using the library.

+The [Daml Finance Reference App](https://github.com/digital-asset/daml-finance-app/) showcases how the library can be integrated into a fully-fledged Daml application.

 ## Contributing to Daml Finance

 ### Dependencies